goyalmunish/reminder/README.md

 - Notes/tasks can be marked **done** (✅) or **pending** (⏰).
 - Notes/tasks can be associated with **due date** (📅).
 Notes/tasks with upcoming deadlines automatically show up under the **current** tag.
 - **Full-text search** (🔎) among **pending** notes/tasks.
-- All of your **data** (📋) remains with you, and it remains in human readable and usable format.
-This is useful if you choose to move away.
+- All of your **data** (📋) remains with **only you**.
+- The **data** remains in human readable and usable format.
+This is useful in case you choose to move away.
 - Easily take **time-stamped backups** (💾).
 - Easy to update tags of existing notes/tasks.
+- Nothing is hidden (except your data)!
+It's Open Source.
+You are welcome to use, recommend features, raise bugs, and enhance it further.

 ## How to run?